Perioral Dermatitis - NIMO SKIN

 1. Steroid creams — even mild ones

-2. Heavy, rich creams and rich oils
+2. Heavy, rich creams and oils

 3. Acid-based actives — AHA, BHA, and retinol